Constructor-io/constructorio-ui-autocomplete/README.md

 ### Hook based

-The `useCioAutocomplete` hook handles state management and data fetching, but leaves rendering logic up to you, the consumer of this library.
+The `useCioAutocomplete` hook handles state management and data fetching, but leaves rendering logic up to you.

 ```jsx
 import { useCioAutocomplete } from 'cio-autocomplete-ts';